App Privacy Notice

 3.4 Service improvement and observability – Article 6(1)(f)

-Debugging, performance monitoring, queue and crawler tuning, evaluating AI quality through LangSmith traces, and producing Aggregated Data as defined in the Terms.
+Debugging, performance monitoring, queue and crawler tuning, and producing Aggregated Data as defined in the Terms.

 3.5 Communicating with you – Article 6(1)(b) and 6(1)(f)